Helper

 Text

-: Add one mana of any color.
-Crew 3 (Tap any number of creatures you control with total power 3 or more: This Vehicle becomes an artifact creature until end of turn.)
+Flying, vigilance Crew 3 (Tap any number of creatures you control with total power 3 or more: This Vehicle becomes an artifact creature until end of turn.)
+You may remove a loyaltycounterfrom a planeswalker you control rather than pay Heart of Kiran's crew cost.

 Peacewalker Colossus #155 Artifact — Vehicle